Vvercleyen/Woosh/README.md

 3rd hour : Fiddling with images, attempting to place them in a correct position

-4th hour :
+4th hour : Making all screens responsive

-5th hour :
+5th hour : Adjusting navbar so that it works on all devices

-6th hour :
+6th hour : Implementing final css and fonts

 7th hour :